hassanmahmad/llm-planning-bench/README.md

 From the [project proposal](../Project%20Proposal%20-%20AI%20in%20Industry.pdf):

 1. **Unify** the two prior codebases into a single repository with a consistent pipeline for model loading, plan generation, validation, and results reporting.
-2. **Run a controlled comparative study** of 3 LLM families across 3 planning domains, with standardized prompts and iterative refinement (up to 4 rounds).
+2. **Run a controlled comparative study** of 3 LLM families (5 model checkpoints) across 6 planning domains, with standardized prompts and iterative refinement (up to 4 rounds).
 3. **Address the prompt-bias confound** by using a single unified prompt across all models, so performance differences reflect model capability rather than prompt tuning.
 4. **Produce a comparative analysis** with success rates, iteration-convergence patterns, and domain-specific insights that extend both prior projects.